 Section 1242 of the Civil Code sets out liability for damage or injury caused by objects in one's care.
-Should damage be caused by objects, the person who has these in his or her custody is responsible for the damage.
+Should damage be caused by objects, the person who has these in its custody is responsible for the damage.
 The victim bears the burden of proof.